percona/pmm/docs/details/victoria-metrics.md

 VictoriaMetrics allows metrics data to be 'pushed' to the server in addition to it being 'pulled' by the server.
 When setting up services, you can decide which mode to use.

-!!! alert alert-info "Note"

-    For PMM 2.12.0 the default mode is 'pull'.
+> For PMM 2.12.0 the default mode is 'pull'.
 Later releases will use the 'push' mode by default for newly-added services.

 The mode (push/pull) is controlled by the `--metrics-mode` flag for the `pmm-admin config` and `pmm-admin add` commands.